 Mission-focused learning outcomes

-- Wholeness: Students integrate wholeness in their personal and professional lives: Loved by God, growing in health, living with purpose in community.
+- Wholeness: Students integrate wholeness into their personal and professional lives: Loved by God, growing in health, and living with purpose in community.

 - Values: Students integrate LLU’s Christ-centered values into their personal and professional lives.